 And here’s more detail about each park and their 2019 vs 2020 visitation.

 Great Smoky Mountains is the most popular national park in the country – as it has been for decades!
 This is because it’s one of the national parks closest to major metropolitan areas all along the east coast.
-Despite a small decrease in visitation in 2020 vs 2019, Great Smoky Mountains still welcomed 12,095,720 people last year.
-That’s an incredible number – considering how much travel decreased in general.
+After a small decrease in 2020, Great Smoky Mountains recorded a record number of visitors in 2021 – 14,161,548 people – the highest ever!

 I’ll be honest: the list of the most popular national parks surprises me every year.
 Having visited so many parks myself, I am occasionally surprised to learn that a park I consider “pretty good” is super popular – and Rocky Mountain National Park is one of them.
-Even though it saw a 29% decrease from 2019 to 2020, RMNP still received 3,305,199 visitors last year!
+After a tough 2020, RMNP has returned to 95% of its pre-pandemic visitation levels, and 4,434,848 people made the mountainous journey to explore this park in 2021.
 These numbers are undoubtedly aided by the park’s proximity to Denver and other Colorado cities – and Coloradan’s love of the Great Outdoors!

 Pro-tip: The other three Colorado national parks – Great Sand Dunes, Mesa Verde, and Black Canyon of the Gunnison – fall in the middle of the pack, but make a great Colorado national parks road trip together with RMNP.